-The table below sets forth the dollar range of the value of our Shares that are owned beneficially by each director as of October 1, 2018 and the dollar range of the value of our Shares expected to be beneficially owned by each director immediately after the completion of this offering.
+The table below sets forth the dollar range of the value of our Shares that are owned beneficially by each director as of [], 2018 and the dollar range of the value of our Shares expected to be beneficially owned by each director immediately after the completion of this offering.
 For purposes of this table, beneficial ownership is defined to mean a direct or indirect pecuniary interest.

-Name of Director (2) Dollar Range of Equity Securities in the Company as of October 1, 2018 (1) Pro Forma Dollar Range of Equity Securities in the Company (after Completion of Offering) (1) Pro Forma Dollar Range of Equity Securities in the Fund Complex (after Completion of Offering) (1)
+Name of Director (2) Dollar Range of Equity Securities in the Company as of [ ], 2018 (1) of Equity Securities in the Company (after Completion of Offering) (1) of Equity Securities in the Fund Complex (after Completion of Offering) (1)

 Independent Directors

 Kathleen M. Griggs None None None

 Wolfgang Schubert None None None

 Romita Shetty None None None

 Interested Directors

-Bilal Rashid \$50,001-\$100,000 (3) Over \$100,000 (3) Over \$100,000
+Bilal Rashid \$50,001-\$100,000 (3) None None

-Jeffrey A. Cerny \$50,001-\$100,000 (3) Over \$100,000 (3) Over \$100,000
+Jeffrey A. Cerny None None None

-(1) Dollar ranges are as follows: None, \$1 - \$10,000, \$10,001 - \$50,000, \$50,001 - \$100,000 and over \$100,000.

-(2) Mr. Rashid and Mr. Cerny beneficially own securities of the Company through their indirect ownership of an affiliate of OFS Advisor.
-Mr. Rashid and Mr. Cerny have indicated an intent to acquire Shares directly in this offering and will beneficially own any Shares of the Company that OFSAM acquires in this offering.
+Pro Forma Dollar Range

+Pro Forma Dollar Range

+- (1) Dollar ranges are as follows: None, \$1 \$10,000, \$10,001 \$50,000, \$50,001 \$100,000 and over \$100,000. - (2) Prior to commencing this offering, we expect Mses.
+Griggs and Shetty and Mr. Schubert to be appointed as the remaining members of our Board of Directors.
+We expect Mses.
+Griggs and Shetty and Mr. Schubert to be determined not to be "interested persons" of us, OFS Advisor or their respective affiliates as defined in Section 2(a)(19) of the 1940 Act. - (3) Mr. Rashid and Mr. Cerny beneficially own securities of the Company through their indirect ownership of an affiliate of OFS Advisor.